-Ketchikan is known as Alaska’s “first city” as it sits at the southern tip of the Inside Passage and is the first city cruise passengers see when heading north.
-If you’re a fan of the “Deadliest Catch,” you might want to take the Bering Sea Crab Boat Tour which was featured on the reality series.
+Offering a long list of things to see and do, Ketchikan is known as Alaska’s “first city” as it sits at the southern tip of the Inside Passage and is the first city cruise passengers see when heading north.
+If you’re a fan of the “Deadliest Catch,” you might want to take the Bering Sea Crab Fishermen’s Tour which was featured on the reality series.
 You’ll get a hands-on look at what it takes to haul up the crab, salmon, shrimp and other sea creatures.
 Other outdoor adventures possible here include zip-lining between the soaring trees over salmon streams and wildlife, hiking to the top of Deer Mountain, flying over the Misty Fjords in a floatplane or just spending a few hours watching for whales, sea lions and other signs of sea life along the shore.
 In town, discover an award-winning arts scene, live music and theater, a host of shops, fantastic eateries and more.

-Homer Spit offers beach combing, fishing and bird watching, with more bald eagles than you can count, and just across the bay is Kachemak Bay State Wilderness Park, a 350,000-acre paradise of glaciers, mountains, protected coves for paddling and an extensive trail system to explore on foot.
-Kayakers, backpackers and campers hop on water taxis and to escape the bustle of Homer to an idyllic wilderness.
+Homer Spit, a long and narrow piece of land jutting out into Kachemak Bay, offers beachcombing, fishing, and bird watching, with more bald eagles than you can count.
+Just across the bay is Kachemak Bay State Wilderness Park, a 350,000-acre paradise of glaciers, mountains, protected coves for paddling and an extensive trail system to explore on foot.
+Kayakers, backpackers and campers hop on water taxis to escape the bustle of Homer and enjoy an idyllic wilderness.

 Kenai Fjords is located near Seward, offering 607,000 acres of snow, ice, long fjords and hundreds of tranquil bays and coves, as well as lots of wildlife, including harbor seals, Steller sea lions, sea otters, moose, black bears, wolverines, mountain goats and coyotes.
 Snow and ice cover 60 percent of the park, and lining the edge is its crown jewel, the vast 936-square-mile Harding Icefield.
 It feeds nearly three dozen glaciers flowing out of the mountains, as a vestige of the massive ice sheet that covered much of Alaska in the Pleistocene era.